Kay Purcell: Career

 Purcell's first acting role was as a TV reporter in the TV series Cracker in 1995.
 She then later starred in Coronation Street as Rhona Summers for 3 episodes in 1997.
 She appeared as Jenny in the TV series City Central.
 In 1998 and 2000, she starred in the BBC One series Casualty.
 In 1998 she played WDC McCarthy, and in 2000 played Diane Abley.
 Later in 2000, she starred in the TV series Children's Ward as Winsome.
 Her first major role was as Cynthia Daggert in ITV's Emmerdale.
 She starred in 188 episodes from 2001 to 2002.
 Her next major role was in Bernard's Watch from 2004 to 2005, as Ms. Savage for 21 episodes.
 Purcell played a supporting role in BBC's Waterloo Road as Bolton Smilie's mum Candice Smilie from 2007 to 2009.
 She played the role of Gina Conway in Tracy Beaker Returns for three series, as well as the first series of the spin-off series The Dumping Ground.

 Illness and death

 In early 2017, Purcell was diagnosed with breast cancer.
 Purcell posted images, videos and blogs on social media to show her own experience of the disease.
 In early 2020, Purcell was diagnosed with terminal liver cancer and was given a life expectancy of two years.
-She died from metastatic breast cancer which had spread to her liver on 23 December 2020, aged 57, and she had COVID-19.
+She died from metastatic breast cancer, which had spread to her liver, on 23 December 2020, aged 57.